 Identify and Audit All Your AWS S3 Buckets

 It’s imperative to map out all S3 buckets to manage your S3 storage effectively.
-Identifying your crucial S3 buckets is an essential step towards security and stellar governance, and a 360-degree view of your resources.
+Identifying your crucial S3 buckets is an essential step towards security and stellar governance. nOps provides a 360-degree view of your resources, allowing you to navigate your resources all in one place.
 You can leverage this visibility to assess your security posture and remediate any vulnerabilities.